TeamNCMC/features-from-dlc/README.md

 - `SHIFT_TIME`: This is to shift all times so that the stim onset is at time 0.
 - `BODYPARTS`: Bodyparts of the DLC files that are actually used in the analysis.
 Anything that is not in there will be discarded, so it needs to contain all bodyparts used to compute features.
 - `FEATURES_NORM`: tuple of 'features'.
 Elements in here will be normalized by subtracting their pre-stimulation mean.
 - `NSTD`: To estimate the delay between the stimulation onset and the actual change in behaviour.
 This parameter controls how is defined the "change in behaviour".
-It is defined as when the value becomes higher than NSTD times the standard deviation of the signal before the stimulation onset.
+It is defined as when the value becomes higher than `NSTD` times the standard deviation of the signal before the stimulation onset.
 - `NPOINTS`: Number of points above the aforementioned threshold used to make a linear fit.
 The delay will be the crossing of this fit with the y=threshold line.
 - `MAXDELAY`: Maximum allowed delay, above which it will not be considered as a response.

 ###### Data cleaning
 This is where we handle tracking errors.
-DLC files come with a 'likelihood' for each bodypart in each frame, ranging from 0 to 1.
+DLC files come with a likelihood for each bodypart in each frame, ranging from 0 to 1.
 The latter means the model is 100% sure the bodypart was correctly assigned, the former means the opposite.
 If we keep low-likelihood values, we'll end up with artifacts in the computed features, so we need to get rid of them.
 If there are not too much, missing data can be interpolated to reconstruct a legit time serie, in some extent.
 Otherwise, the trial need to be discarded.
 - `LH_THRESH`: Likelihood below this will be considered as missing data.
 - `LH_PERCENT`: If a trace has more than this fraction of missing data, the whole trial is dropped and not used in the analysis.
 - `LH_CONSECUTIVE`: If a trace has more than this amount of consecutive frames with missing data, the whole trial is dropped and not used in the analysis.